 Yes!
 Add all of the ingredients to the slow cooker and cook 3 hours on high.
 The stew will most likely be quite watery and should be cooked another hour uncovered on high to let the broth evaporate.

-Yes – you can make an Instant Pot ratatouille – Spanish style!
+Yes, absolutely.
 Using the sauté setting, cook the onion (or leek) and garlic for 1-2 minutes, until fragrant.
 Add the remaining ingredients and cook on high for 4 minutes.
 Use the Quick Release method to release the pressure.
 Set it back to sauté and cook until most of the liquid has evaporated.

 Tomatoes are a fruit that are often considered a vegetable, like zucchini and bell peppers.
 They form a flower and contain seeds, making them a fruit.